sachinmalepati/WordamentSolver/README.md

 Problems :

-- Time can be reduced

-    Time taken :-

-	- 6 length words - less than a minute
-	- 7 lenght words - Approx a minute
-	- 8 lenght words - Approx 3 minutes

 - If same word can be obtained in different ways, then all of them  are shown.
 Instead we need only one.

 - In wordament some times each grid will contain two characters.
 So modify the program to solve this problem.